srouis388/srouis388/README.md

 ## 💭 Build philosophy

-I’m focused on building things that are:
+I focus on building things that are:

 - useful
 - trustworthy
 - calm
 - human

 I care about thoughtful design, real problems, and steady progress over hype.